rlivingsus/misc/AllBooks.md

 - Salinger, JD: The Catcher in the Rye
 - Sanger, David: The Perfect Weapon
 - Sarnicola, Thomas: No Kings, No Kooks
 - Saulter, Stephanie: EVOLUTION 1)Gemsigns
+- Savage, Adam: Every Tool's a Hammer
 - Scalzi, John: Kaiju preservation society; Lock In; Head On; The Dispatcher; Murder by Other Means; Travel by Bullet
 - Scharre, Paul: Army of None
 - Schiff, Stacy: The Revolutionary: Samuel Adams